raindogdance/WasabiDoc/README.md

 :::
 ```

-When you want to [highlight text](README.md#text-highlights) within a question, then you need to [next containers](https://github.com/markdown-it/markdown-it-container/issues/6#issuecomment-213789283).
+When you want to [highlight text](README.md#text-highlights) within a question, then you need to [nest containers](https://github.com/markdown-it/markdown-it-container/issues/6#issuecomment-213789283) by adding more `:` for the outer block start/end.
 The outer `details` container has now four `::::`, and the inner `warning` container has still three `:::`.

 ```
 ::::details